NeurAlch/boilerplate/README.md

-# SEO Toolbox
+# Boilerplate

 _Still in Development_

-A personal collection of SEO tools for SEO.
+A boilerplate project for multiple web apps using the same codebase.